 6:00 - 6:45 pm | 6:45 - 7:30 pm

 During the Civil War, soldiers from both sides visited the Mary Washington House as visitors and to convalesce from injuries sustained in battle.
 They were all aware of the site's history and used their visit to bolster their patriotism for their side.
 During the Battle of Fredericksburg in December 1862, the Mary Washington House was not spared from the ravages of war and sustained minor damage.
 Learn about the residents of the site, free and enslaved, and how the Civil War left its mark on the home of Mary Washington.
 Tickets are nonrefundable.

 Lewis Insurance Associates

-The use of the Central Rappahannock Regional Library’s meeting facility does not constitute the library’s endorsement and sponsorship of the program or the organizer’s policies and beliefs.
+The use of the Central Rappahannock Regional Library’s meeting facility does not constitute either the library’s endorsement or sponsorship of the program or the organizer’s policies and beliefs.